This website uses cookies. Find out more.

 Other common enquiries concern those who switch to part-time work, have fluctuating earnings, are off long-term sick or are contractors taken on for specific projects.
 But the first two categories hold few mysteries.

 Part-time workers only need to be auto-enrolled if they earn above the £10,000 earnings trigger.
-And those with fluctuating earnings need to be auto-enrolled as soon as they earn above this trigger, but the employer doesn’t have to make pension contributions when earnings fall below it.
+And those with fluctuating earnings need to be auto-enrolled as soon as they earn above this trigger, but the if the employees earnings fall below £6,240 then (providing the pension scheme rules allow) the employer no longer has to contribute until earnings are in excess of the £10,000 earnings trigger once again.

 With contractors, on the other hand, much depends on how they are set up.
 Those using PAYE need to be auto-enrolled but independent contractors don’t.
 Nor normally do those falling within IR35 – although the rules can get complex here.